hoedlale16/campus02.ieg.umfrageplattform/README.md

 - consul.exe must be stored in consul-directory
 - Required configuration for consul is located in directory consul/config
 - Start consul using command:
+>switch with CMD-Line to consul directory
->consul agent -dev -enable-script-checks -config-dir=./config
+>./consul.exe agent -dev -enable-script-checks -config-dir=./config